VanshNirwan/ATS-Resume-Analyser-via-Gemini-Pro/README.md

 ## Contact
 If you have any questions or issues, feel free to reach out to the maintainers:

-Maintainer: Atharv Gupta
+Maintainer: Vansh Nirwan
-Email: atharvg06@gmail.com
+Email: vansh.nirwan06@gmail.com

 Maximize your recruiting success with Gemini Pro ATS!!